trailblazer/reform/README.md

 Composed multi-parameter dates as created by the Rails date helper are processed automatically.
 As soon as Reform detects an incoming `release_date(i1)` or the like it is gonna be converted into a date.

-Note that the date will be `nil` when one of the components (year/month/day) is missing.
+Note that the date will be `nil` when one of the components (year/month/day) is missing, and when an invalid date is submitted (like Feb 31, which can never happen).

 ## Security